Subliminal XIV: From the Czech Republic with Junk

 Travel diaries from Aug.
 24 to Aug.
 28, Prague, Czech Republic.

 ……………Socialist Child-Sex Propaganda

 The group of children in the background drew my attention.
 The Negro boy, whose hand rests on the little blonde girl’s shoulder, is looking at her with a lecherous gaze.
-The Chinese girl plays at making sand castles with a pail, while the blond boy kneeling just behind her is holding her, arm stretched, by the shoulder, his face flushed and grinning.
+The Chinese girl plays at making sandcastles with a pail, while the blond boy kneeling behind her is holding her, arm stretched, by the shoulder, his face flushed and grinning.
 Looks like doggy-style sex!
-The penetration is concealed to the viewer by the dress of the grieved and indignant Korean woman.
-The third boy is looking at his comrade’s doing (not at the sand castles game, mind) with evident enjoyment.
+The penetration is concealed from the viewer by the dress of the grieved and indignant Korean woman.
+The third boy is looking at his comrade’s doing (not at the sandcastles game, mind) with evident enjoyment.

 …………….Pretend You Saw Nothing

 This Cubist fellatio can be admired at the National Gallery – Veletrzni Palac.
 The artist is Russian painter Aristarkh Lentulov (who in Soviet times became chairman of the Society of Moscow Artists), and this work from 1912 is called A Ballet Theme.

 If I be not the first to have noticed that peculiar detail in Lentulov’s masterpiece, yet nothing in the material environment of the gallery drew my attention to the explicit material I would encounter while looking at the painting (no mention like “this painting contains sexually oriented material that may be offensive to some people and not suitable for persons under the age of eighteen”).

 From your regular Czech women’s magazine (lifestyle, cooking, children…), this sex toy ad.
 ORGASMUS guaranteed.
 The future belongs to machines.

 From the same women’s magazine as above, this ad for the Czech company Cannaderm’s products.
 [Removed]